Pankhuri1999/CodeWithKiroHckathon/README.md

 ![App Screenshot](sampleLetterImage.jpg)

-An example of one the leeter prediction -
+An example of one the letter prediction -

 ![App Screenshot](prediction.png)